ⓘNS Health data feeds down since May 9. Showing predictions for NS hospitals.

 Cape Breton Regional Hospital in Sydney, Nova Scotia is the regional trauma and tertiary care referral centre for all of Cape Breton Island, offering one of the most comprehensive emergency departments in Atlantic Canada.
 The 24/7 emergency department features 36 dedicated beds and on-site access to CT scanning, X-ray, and ultrasound without patients ever needing to leave the department.
-Patients with serious or complex conditions — including cardiac emergencies, trauma, cancer care, and mental health crises — are well served here, as the hospital houses the second-largest ICU in Nova Scotia and a Cardiac Catheterization Lab.
+Patients with serious or complex conditions — including cardiac emergencies, trauma, cancer care, and mental health crises — are well served here, as the hospital houses the second-largest ICU in Nova Scotia.

 Services & Specialties